INTERNATIONAL HOMICIDE INVESTIGATORS ASSOCIATION, INC.

 Section 4.05 Voting Members

-For those members who do not have electronic mail capability, a ballot will contain sufficient postage to insure return mail at no cost to the voting member, provided the Secretary is apprised in advance that the member does not have access to electronic communications.
-The ballot must be received by the Secretary no later than thirty (30) days prior to the date of the annual meeting of the members.
-The ballot sent to each voting member will be accompanied by or include a list of instructions concerning the methods for completion and date of return by mail or electronically.
+(c) For those members who do not have electronic mail capability, a ballot will contain sufficient postage to ensure return mail at no cost to the voting member, provided the Secretary is apprised in advance that the member does not have access to electronic communications.
+The ballot must be received by the Secretary no later than thirty (30) days prior to the date of the annual meeting of the members. the ballot sent to each voting member will be accompanied by or include a list of instructions concerning the methods for completion and date of return by mail or electronically.